nklssc/thola/README.md

     - `check memory-usage` checks the current memory usage against given thresholds.
     - `check sbc` checks an SBC device and outputs metrics for each realm and agent as performance data.
     - `check server` checks server specific information.
+    - `check uptime` checks the uptime of a device.
     - `check snmp` checks SNMP reachability.
     - `check ups` checks if a UPS device has its main voltage applied and outputs additional performance data like battery capacity or current load, and compares them to optionally given thresholds.
     - `check thola-server` checks reachability of a Thola API.